ilnehc/uwb_localization/README.md

-# Design and development of UWB based localization system for self-driving cars_poster
+# Design and development of UWB based localization system for self-driving cars
 **Authors:** Li Chen, Yidong He, Zehao Li, Zhichao Chen

 This project is the college-company co-sponsored undergraduates graduation project at School of Mechanical Engineering, Shanghai Jiao Tong University in 2019.
 It is co-directed by Porfessor [Yafei Wang](http://me.sjtu.edu.cn/teacher_directory1/wangyafei.html) at SJTU and PhD.
 Dong at SUPERG.AI (Shenzhen Shuxiang Technology Co., Ltd.).
 It aims at designing an ultra-wideband (UWB) localization system for AGV at autonomous ports, which solves challenges including trilateration localization algorithm, base stations configuration and virtual simulation.